Tripleurospermum inodorum: Similar species

 Tripleurospermum maritimum (false mayweed) is morphologically similar to T. inodorum.
 False mayweed achenes are a similar size, brown colour, and rectangular shape as scentless chamomile.
 The rib arrangement and the resin glands are also similar to scentless chamomile.
 False mayweed achenes usually have less space between the ribs, the resin glands cannot be seen from the top of the achene, and the resin glands are often brown and oval rather than round and reddish compared to scentless chamomile.

 Taxonomy

-Historically included the genus Matricaria, Tripleurospermum inodorum has been the subject of some controversy, with many revisions in recent years.
+Historically included in the genus Matricaria, Tripleurospermum inodorum has been the subject of some controversy, with many revisions in recent years.
 The Flora Europaea uses Matricaria perforata for this species.
 Synonyms/other scientific names include Tripleurospermum perforatum and Tripleurospermum maritimum subsp. inodorum.

 W. L. Applequist (2002) has shown that the name Matricaria inodora is not a superfluous new name for M. chamomilla as earlier stated by S. Rauschert (1974).
 Therefore, the appropriate name under Tripleurospermum is T. inodorum.
 She also considered its type to belong in T. maritimum and formally recognized it there as subsp. inodorum, on the basis of hybridization with other T. maritimum subspecies (A. Vaarama 1953); on the same basis, however, Hämet-Ahti maintained the species distinction between T. inodorum and T. maritimum, while making T. phaeocephalum a subspecies of the latter.

 Tripleurospermum inodorum hybridizes with Cota tinctoria to form the hybrid × Tripleurocota sulfurea.